Louisiana Early Hearing Detection and Intervention (LA EHDI) Program

 Communication is Key

-The Louisiana Early Hearing Detection and Intervention (LA EHDI) program supports coordinated systems of care that ensure families of babies and children who are deaf or hard-of-hearing (D/HH) receive appropriate and timely services.
-These services include hearing screening, diagnosis, early intervention (EI) and family-to-family support.
-The goal of the EHDI program is to ensure that children who are deaf or hard of hearing are identified through hearing screening and receive diagnosis and appropriate early intervention to optimize language, literacy, cognitive, social, and emotional development.
+The Louisiana Early Hearing Detection and Intervention (LA EHDI) program supports coordinated systems of care that ensure families of babies and children who are deaf or hard of hearing (D/HH) receive appropriate and timely services.
+These services include hearing screening, diagnosis, early intervention (EI), and family-to-family support.
+The goal of the Louisiana Early Hearing Detection and Intervention program is to ensure that children who are deaf or hard of hearing are identified as early as possible through hearing screening and receive diagnosis and appropriate early intervention to optimize language, literacy, cognitive, social, and emotional development.

-It is important to identify a baby's hearing level as early as possible so families can figure out the best way to communicate with them.
+It is important to identify a baby's hearing level early so families can figure out the best way to communicate with them.
 Hearing screening is the first step in finding out if a child is deaf or hard of hearing.
-Louisiana law mandates that all babies be screened prior to hospital discharge.
-EHDI follows the Joint Committee on Infant Hearing's Position Statement and national benchmarks for hearing screening no later than 1 month of age, diagnosis no later than 3 months of age for infants who did not pass the screening, and enrollment in early intervention services no later than 6 months of age for those identified as D/HH.
-Enrollment in early intervention as soon as possible plays an important part in helping children who are deaf or hard of hearing reach their full potential.
+Louisiana law mandates that all babies are screened prior to hospital discharge.
+The Louisiana Early Hearing Detection and Intervention program also follows the Joint Committee on Infant Hearing's Position Statement and national benchmarks, known as the Early Hearing Detection and Intervention 1-3-6 goals.

 Primary Program Functions

-- Evaluate newborn hearing screening performance at each birthing facility.
+Evaluate newborn hearing screening performance at each birthing facility.

-- Contact and support families of children who are in need of follow-up hearing testing.
+Contact and support families of children who are in need of follow-up hearing testing.

 Funding